lethain/staff-eng/src/markdown/guides/getting-the-title-where-you-are.md

 If you've been relying on your manager to steer your career up to this point, the transition to a self-directed career can feel rather abrupt.
-There are many books about [managing your software career](https://www.learninpublic.org/), but most focus from your first job until you reach Senior Engineer.
+There are many books about [managing your software career](https://www.learninpublic.org/), but most focus from your first job until you reach Senior engineer.
 Few focus on managing your career beyond the Senior title, which is where this chapter focuses:

 *   Your **[promotion packet](https://staffeng.com/guides/promo-packets)** is your foundational tool to demystify the Staff promotion, prioritize the right personal development to ensure you get there and activate your internal sponsors and network in support of your progression
 *   There is a widespread belief that moving into a Staff-plus role requires successfully completing a **[Staff project](https://staffeng.com/guides/staff-projects)**.
-This section discusses the reality that most Staff Engineers _do not_ have a Staff project but also describes how to approach one if you're at a company that does require them
+This section discusses the reality that most Staff engineers _do not_ have a Staff project but also describes how to approach one if you're at a company that does require them
 *   A frequent complaint from engineers is that they're not "in the room" where decisions happen, and they're usually right: there is a room, and they're not in it.
 What's less frequently acknowledged is that you're probably not in the room for a good reason.
 This section describes **[how to get into the room, and also how to stay there](https://staffeng.com/guides/getting-in-the-room)**
 *   Finally, you won't get promoted if your company's leadership doesn't know who you are.
 How do you **[become visible internally](https://staffeng.com/guides/being-visible)** without hogging all the oxygen?